ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

   * `>` - Greater
   * `>=` - Greater or equal

-_Note: For text fields mainly `=` and `<>` make sense, comparison of text on 'greater' or 'smaller' works as well, but uses the character codes to compare - so you need to understand that concept_
+_Note: For text fields mainly `=` and `<>` make sense, comparison of text on 'greater' or 'smaller' works as well, but uses the character codes to compare_

 ### `<value_or_string>`